xenify-io/litepaper/README.md

 <br>

 At Xenify, we're not content with the status quo!
-Our unyielding ambition has led us to pursue the audacious goal of revolutionizing cross-chain token swapping.
+Our unyielding ambition has led us to pursue the audacious goal of revolutionising cross-chain token swapping.
 Guided by our steadfast core values, we are on a mission to build a transformative experience that dismantles barriers, broadens accessibility, and empowers users around the globe.
-As an integral part of the XEN ecosystem, Xenify is unwavering in its dedication to nurturing a vibrant community that shares our vision of a bright, decentralized future.
-We're constantly striving to elevate our standards and remain committed to upholding the First Principles of Crypto in all our endevours:
+As an integral part of the XEN ecosystem, Xenify is unwavering in its dedication to nurturing a vibrant community that shares our vision of a bright, decentralised future.
+We're constantly striving to elevate our standards and remain committed to upholding the First Principles of Crypto in all our endeavours:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)